 1:05:45 -- "Ladies Who Lunch."
 Okay, this is Elaine Strich's number.
 For those who know the show, nothing more need be said.
 For those who don't know the show -- well, you can figure out, this is a showstopper,

 1:11:30 -- "Being Alive."
 As I said above, this is Dean Jones' big number, and he knocks it out of the park.
 It's a very good song on the cast album.
 But here, all the emotion comes bursting out.
 Stick around after to watch the curtain call.
-It'll be blocked for a few seconds, but the camera picks things up soon enough.
+It comes after the finale reprise of the title song and will be blocked for a few seconds, but the camera picks things up soon enough.
 And the pleasure is to see how enthralled the cast is by it all.

 You may well be, too.